-SeedProd is the best WordPress landing page builder with coming soon and maintenance mode functionality.
+SeedProd is the best WordPress landing page builder with theme building, coming soon and maintenance mode functionality.
 Its drag-and-drop page builder allows you to create any landing page without hiring a developer.

 With tons of multipurpose landing page templates, you can get started quickly.
 And you can customize every page element to get maximum leads for your business.

 SeedProd has everything you need to create top-performing landing pages, including: